ryansarath1/redesigned-carnival/README.md

   ## Installation
-  undefined
+  To use this program, you need to install npm i inquirer@8.2.4

   ## Usage
-  usage
+  you can use this program to check and see if your node.js file run properly

   ## contributing
-  contributing
+  It gives other programmer oppurtunities to learn and observe about node.js

   ## Test
-  test
+  To run test, you install npm version 8.2.4 first, then you can test the node.js file by running "node index" in the terminal

   ## Questions
-  If you have any questions, email me at[undefined](mailto:undefined.com) Check out my Github [undefined](https://github.com/undefined/)
+  If you have any questions, email me at [sarathryan@yahoo.com](mailto:undefined.com) Check out my Github [ryansarath1](https://github.com/undefined/)